khakhalin/notes/keywords/postgres.md

 MPP postgreSQL-based solution from Amazon (AWS).
 Competes with Google BigQuery and Snowflake.
 As of 2022 it has a bigger market share, but it is also one of the oldest, and not growing anymore.
 Snowflake is apparently the youngest, and growing the fastest.

 Postgres seems to have some automatic gridlock (aka "deadlock"?) resolution, but it doesn't always work (or maybe timeouts are typically set too long?).
-But in principle, it shoudl identify pairs of gridlocked transactions and eventually cancel one of them.
+But in principle, it shoudl identify pairs of gridlocked transactions and eventually cancel one of them (see [[aws]] for some useful tricks)

 # Concurrency control